How To Measure the Quality of a Hire: A Simple Guide

 Analyze retention rates

-Understanding worker retention rate, meaning the percentage of individuals who remain with the company after a specified period of time, can help your organization identify top causes of turnover and ways to increase workers’ tenure with your team.
+Understanding the worker retention rate, or the percentage of individuals who remain with the company after a certain period of time, helps your organization identify the causes of turnover and ways to increase workers' tenure with your team.

 Retention rate

-Focusing on employee retention is important because when team members leave your organization, institutional knowledge walks out the door.
-At the same time, your team risks lost productivity and disengagement among remaining team members.
-High turnover also leads to increased costs, as your team will need to recruit, onboard, and train new workers each time an individual departs.
+Focusing on retention for independent talent and full-time employees is important because, when they leave, so does their institutional knowledge.
+At the same time, your team risks disengagement among remaining team members.
+High turnover also leads to increased costs, as your team will need to recruit, onboard, and train new workers each time someone departs.

-In addition to directly calculating the retention rate, consider conducting formal exit interviews when team members decide to leave your organization.
-During these discussions, your HR or talent management team can ask individuals why they chose to leave (if turnover is voluntary), and request feedback on their overall experience on the team.
+Another smart retention strategy, that takes a long-term view, is to conduct formal exit interviews.
+During these discussions, your HR or talent management team asks individuals why they chose to leave (if the decision was voluntary) and requests feedback on their overall experience with the team.
+Analyzing this feedback can reveal trends in the turnover rate.

-By collecting feedback, you can determine common trends that increase turnover rates.
-For example, if several workers leave the company from a specific team, the manager may not be leading the team effectively and need additional training.
-Or, if they leave the organization because the job wasn’t what they were expecting, you may need to rethink the hiring process and information you outline in the job description.
+If several workers leave the company from the same team, the manager may not be leading effectively and may need additional training.
+Or, if they leave the organization because the job wasn't what they were expecting, you may need to rethink the hiring process and how you present the job description.

 Review your hiring process

 An effective recruitment and hiring process is key to attracting and engaging high-quality candidates.
-Understanding what’s working and what’s not with your hiring process can help you improve the quality of hires at your organization.
+Understanding what works and what doesn't in your hiring process improves the quality of hires at your organization.

-As an example, if your recruiting metrics show that some of your best workers consistently originate from the same talent sourcing channel, such as referrals, you may want to invest more in the channel and reduce your spending on channels that don’t drive results.
-Or, if you notice recent hires don’t align with your expectations, you may want to add additional steps to the recruiting process, such as evaluating soft skills or scheduling additional interviews before making a hiring decision.
+If your recruiting metrics show that some of your best workers consistently originate from the same talent sourcing channel, such as referrals, you may want to invest more in the channel and reduce your spending on those that don't drive results.
+Or, if you notice recent hires don't align with your expectations, you may want to add additional steps to the recruiting process.
+This may include evaluating soft skills or scheduling additional interviews before making a hiring decision.

-Consider the following steps to improve your hiring process and worker quality as a result:
+Consider the following steps to improve your hiring process and resulting worker quality:

 Continually update measurement strategies

-As the labor market, in-demand skills, and business needs evolve, regularly refining and updating your strategies for measuring the quality of hires is essential to long-term success.
+As the labor market, in-demand skills, and business needs continue to change, regularly refining and updating your strategies for measuring the quality of hires will set you up for success.

 Some ways to update your measurement strategies include: